awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

    1. The notification type that you want to receive when the status of a command changes\.
 For commands sent to multiple instances, choose **Invocation** to receive notification on an invocation \(per\-instance\) basis when the status of each invocation changes\.

 1. In the **Input Parameters** section, you can optionally provide a specific version of SSM Agent to install, or you can allow SSM Agent service to be downgraded to an earlier version\.
-However, for this walkthrough we will not provide a version so SSM Agent will be updated to the latest version\.
+However, for this walkthrough we don't provide a version\.
+Therefore, SSM Agent is be updated to the latest version\.

 1. Choose **Register Run Command task**\.